maximalisimus/blacklist-scripts/README.md

 The **-grep** key is used to filter what should be displayed when viewing firewall rules using the **-show** key.
 At the same time, it does not even matter whether the key of the previous menu **-nft** is used or not.

 For example, I don't want to look at the entire table **IPTABLES** or **NFTABLES**, but I want to filter, i.e. reduce it to certain rows, like the utility **GREP**.
 Let these lines contain addresses with numbers, for example, 193 and 185.
-At the same time, it's not that I don't want to use a pipeline, but let's say I don't know how to use pipelines in **Linux**-ah.
+At the same time, it's not that I don't want to use a conveyor, but let's say I'm a beginner and I don't know how to use a conveyor in **Linux** distributions and I don't know any output filtering utility yet.

 ```bash
 # For iptables